rust-stuco/lectures/week3/slides.md

 }
 ```

-* We take in `self` and "consume" it—the caller loses ownership.
+* We take in `self` and "consume" it by taking ownership

 <!--
 There are cases where you might want this,